-Example: Your plan has a \$2,000 per person up to \$4,000 per family maximum out-of-pocket limit.
+Example: Your plan has a \$2,000 per person up to \$4,000 per family maximum out-ofpocket limit.
 If you or one of your covered family members has out-of-pocket qualified medical expenses of \$2,000 in a calendar year, any cost-sharing for qualified medical expenses for that individual will be covered fully by your health plan for the remainder of the calendar year.
 With a family enrollment, the out-of-pocket maximum will be satisfied once two or more family members have out-of-pocket qualified medical expenses of \$4,000 in a calendar year, and any cost-sharing for qualified medical expenses for all enrolled family members will be covered fully by your health plan for the reminder of the calendar year.

-However, copayments and coinsurance for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments and coinsurance for these services:
+However, cost-sharing for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay cost-sharing for these

-- Chiropractic services - · Dental services - Durable medical equipment, except the following items: blood glucose monitors and their supplies; infusion pumps and supplies to operate the pump; standard curved handle or quad cane and replacement supplies; standard or forearm crutches and replacement supplies; dry pressure pad for a mattress; nebulizer and supplies; peak flow meters; IV pole; tracheostomy tube and supplies; enteral pump and supplies; bone stimulator; cervical traction (over door); and, phototherapy blankets for treatment of jaundice in newborns - · Hearing aids - · Infertility services and fertility drugs - Travel benefit
+- Chiropractic services

+- · Dental services

+- Durable medical equipment, except the following items: blood glucose monitors and their supplies; infusion pumps and supplies to operate the pump; standard curved handle or quad cane and replacement supplies; standard or forearm crutches and replacement supplies; dry pressure pad for a mattress; nebulizer and supplies; peak flow meters; IV pole; tracheostomy tube and supplies; enteral pump and supplies; bone stimulator; cervical traction (over door); and, phototherapy blankets for treatment of jaundice in newborns

+- · Hearing aids

+- · Infertility services and fertility drugs